JGELLO/LaraINV/README.md

 ### How to run
 * Locate the file folder
 * type "cmd" on location of file
-* type into cmd "php artisan migrate"
+* type into cmd "php artisan serve"
 * simple take the information given for the local website